aztfmods/terraform-azurerm-vnet/README.md

 The structure of the module promotes reusability.
 It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

-By harnessing the power of keys and values within the object in alignment with the REST API's capabilities, the module allows for multiple iterations and expansions throughout its use.
+A key objective is to employ keys and values within the object that align with the REST API's structure.
+This paves the way for multiple iterations and expansions, enriching its practical application over time.

 ## Features